gisleDK/Biopythonpieces/README.md

 # Biopythonpieces
-User-friendly bioinformatical tools made using mainly Python and R
+An attempt at user-friendly bioinformatical tools made using mainly Python and R. Very much a work in progress.